Wall Street wraps up best August since the 1980s

-Improving labor data and moves toward looser monetary policy by the Federal Reserve have fueled optimism on Wall Street, even as the wait continues for a coronavirus vaccine and full economic recovery.
+Improving labor data and the Federal Reserve’s moves toward looser monetary policy have fueled optimism on Wall Street, even as the wait continues for a coronavirus vaccine and full economic recovery.
 The three major U.S. indexes have erased all of their losses for the year, wiping the devastating plunge in stock prices triggered by the spread of the coronavirus in March and putting an end to the shortest bear market in U.S. history.

-Stocks may have snapped back, but the labor market remains deeply scarred by the losses brought on by the pandemic.
+Stocks may have snapped back, but the labor market remains deeply scarred.
 On Thursday, the Labor Department said another 1 million Americans filed jobless claims last week.
 Now, roughly 27 million are receiving some form of unemployment aid, as many of the temporary job losses turned permanent.
-Last week, half a dozen major companies announced layoffs, including Coca-Cola, Salesforce, American Airlines, Bed Bath & Beyond and MGM Resorts.
+Last week, a half-dozen major companies announced layoffs, including Coca-Cola, Salesforce, American Airlines, Bed Bath & Beyond and MGM Resorts.

 Investors are monitoring how the expiration of coronavirus-related aid, such as the $1,200 stimulus checks and $600 in enhanced weekly unemployment benefits, will cascade through the economy’s lower rungs.
 Hunger has hovered near record levels since the beginning of the pandemic and the end of the federal eviction moratorium has left many households in crisis, yet there are no new lifelines in sight for lower-income Americans.